Advice

 - Always tidy up after you and don’t leave litter lying around.

-Buyers are welcome to turn up at any time from 7am for morning car boot sales and from 10:30am for afternoon car boot sales.
+Buyers are welcome to turn up at any time from 7am for morning car boot sales and from 9am for mid-morning car boot sales.

 - Always be polite.
 A smile, a please and a thank-you may result in a price reduction.